Kody Swanson: Little 500

-Swanson has competed in the Little 500 at Anderson Speedway five times since 2015.
-In that time, he has recorded three wins, one each in 2016, 2018, and 2019.
+Swanson has competed in the Little 500 at Anderson Speedway several times, recording four wins, one each in 2016, 2018, 2019, and 2026.

 In 2022, Swanson won the inaugural season of the Indiana-based 500 Sprint Car Tour.

 Stock car racing

 Swanson watched Automobile Racing Club of America (ARCA) races during combined events with Silver Crown.
 Silver Crown director Andy Hillenburg, a longtime ARCA team owner and former ARCA champion, arranged a meeting between Swanson and several owners to try to get him an ARCA ride, and this led to a one-race deal in the No. 22 Chad Bryant Racing at Iowa Speedway in July 2020.

 Other racing

 Swanson has won in USAC National midget cars.
 In 2020, he tested an Indy Pro 2000 car at La Crosse Fairgrounds Speedway with hopes that he might someday be considered for an Indianapolis 500 ride.
 Later that year, he would enter the Indy Pro 2000 race at the Carb Night Classic with Legacy Autosport and win in his series debut.
 2021 brought Swanson the A. J. Foyt trophy while becoming only the second driver (Mike Bliss 93/94) to win in Midgets, Sprint Cars and Silver Crown competition at Indianapolis Raceway Park all in the same year.
 Swanson has also ran a supermodified at the Oswego Speedway for AJ and Jon Lesiecki out of Lorain, Ohio.